cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 - `lst1_magic_create_irf.py` to create the IRF
 - `lst1_magic_dl2_to_dl3.py` to create DL3 files, and `create_dl3_index_files.py` to create DL3 HDU and index files

+## High level analysis

+The folder [Notebooks](https://github.com/cta-observatory/magic-cta-pipe/tree/master/notebooks) contains Jupyter notebooks to perform checks on the IRF, to produce theta2 plots and SEDs.
+Note that the notebooks run with gammapy v0.20 or higher, therefore another conda environment is needed to run them, since the MAGIC+LST-1 pipeline at the moment depends on v0.19.